abhaya010/pluggable-auth-sdk/README.md

-A modular, multi-tenant auth service + SDK issuing first-party JWTs, supporting OAuth2, OIDC, and Basic Auth.
+A modular, multi-tenant authentication service and SDK supporting OAuth2, OIDC, and Basic Auth with first-party JWT tokens.